ray-project/ray/rllib2/design notes/Multi-agent support.md

 ```

 ### Changes required to the design:
-1. The UnitTrainer should accept an RLModule that conforms to a specific RLModuleInterface (e.g. PPORLModule)
+1. The UnitTrainer should accept only one RLModule that conforms to a specific RLModuleInterface (e.g. PPORLModule)
 2. The entity creating UnitTrainer should also create the rl_module object that it needs.

 ## A homogeneous MARL or a single Agent RL